christopherwhull/aircraft-dashboard/MINIO_SETUP.md

 # MinIO S3 Storage - Installation & Setup Guide

-MinIO is an S3-compatible object storage server used by the Aircraft Dashboard for data persistence.
+MinIO is an S3-compatible object storage server used by the AirSquawk for data persistence.
 This guide covers installation across all platforms.

 ## Quick Start (Docker - Recommended)